 - I tried renaming the process name of readhits5 to makehits but it gave a run time error since that process name is already found in the input file.

-#1 Updated by Marc Paterno about 8 years ago
+#1 Updated by Marc Paterno over 8 years ago

 - Status changed from New to Feedback